 The traditional office environment is disappearing with remote teams and the gig economy taking over.
-Recent studies show that 63% of employers have remote workers, and Gallup research indicates that those workers and spending more and more of their time working remotely.
+Recent studies show that 63% of employers have a remote team.
+Also, Gallup research indicates that those workers and spending more and more of their time working remotely.

 At Ama La Vida, our team is almost 100% remote.
-Our coaches are spread out through the US and Australia, so we not only are separated geographically, we are also operating within opposite time zones.
+Our coaches are spread out through the US.
+So we not only are separated geographically, we are also operating within opposite time zones.
 We’ve learned a lot over the past couple years about how to manage this most effectively and how to still create a strong workplace culture even though we are miles and miles and miles apart.

 *Map of locations of our US-based team